Saavesh/saavesh.github.io/about.md

 # About Me

-Welcome.
-I'm really glad you're here.
+Welcome!
+I'm glad you're here.

 I'm a lifelong learner who enjoys taking a hands-on approach to problem solving.
 I find it rewarding to troubleshoot issues, understand how things work, and share that knowledge with others.
 Solving problems feels like piecing together a puzzle.
 It keeps me engaged, curious, and always learning.